andikatjacobdennis/Object-Oriented-programming/oops-interview-questions.md

             refA.VirtualMethod();  // Virtual method - resolved at runtime

             Console.WriteLine("\nrefA.Show():");
-            refA.Show();           // A.Show is virtual, B hides it with `new`, but not override, so A.Show is called
+            refA.Show();           // A.Show is virtual, B hides it with new, but not override, so A.Show is called

             Console.WriteLine("\nrefB.Show():");
             refB.Show();           // B.Show is virtual (new), C overrides it